Texas bars and Texas women

 I drink for my brother’s.

-I smiled at pretty, young Austin’s girls.
+I smile at pretty, young Austin’s girls.

 Tall, long legs, and filled with the spirit to celebrate life.